Nike-Inc/cerberus-doc-site/docs/user-guide/troubleshooting.md

 {% endhighlight %}

-With the role name you can get the full ARN of the role with
+With the role name you can get the full ARN of the role with:

 {% highlight bash %}

 aws iam get-role --role-name <role-name>

+{% endhighlight %}

+The role ARN for an instance profile can also be looked up using this command:

+{% highlight bash %}

+aws iam get-instance-profile --instance-profile-name <instance-profile-name>

 {% endhighlight %}

 # Dependency Conflicts